civilservicelgbt/civilservicelgbt.github.io/_conference/12-15-policy-starts-with-you-inclusive-policy-making.md

 section: agenda
 sequence: "8"
 ---
-T﻿he policy profession share their work to improve policy making and public service delivery to make it more inclusive.
+T﻿he policy profession share how they are helping to improve policy making and public service delivery by considering inclusion throughout the policy process.